Petermann factors and phase rigidities near exceptional points: Introduction

 Another but equivalent quantity to characterize the difference of right and left eigenstates is the phase rigidity

 with $0 \leq \rigidity_\ind = 1/{\sqrt{\PF_\ind}} \leq 1$.
 There are other, slightly different, definitions in the literature.
 Some agree with Eq.~(\ref{eq:pr}) provided that the normalization of the individual eigenstates are chosen appropriately~\cite{DMX16,XZH19,JBN23}.
 Some other definitions agree only for (complex-) symmetric Hamiltonians and proper normalization~\cite{LBB97,BRS06,Rotter15,Jin18,ZZJS20}.
 The phase rigidity had been originally invented to quantify the complexness of wavefunctions in systems with partially broken time-reversal symmetry~\cite{LBB97}.
+A related quantity has been used to observe signatures of quantum chaos in open billiard systems~\cite{SB05}.